emu-russia/breaks/BreakingNESWiki_DeepL/APU/sound.md

 - ACLK: Audio CLK.
 Two times slower PHI, but with a special overlapping phase pattern
 - LFO1/2: Low frequency oscillation signals (on the order of hundreds of Hertz)

-For some reason the developers decided to use PHI1 instead of ACLK for the triangular channel.
+The developers decided to use PHI1 for the triangle channel instead of ACLK to smooth out the "stepped" signal.

 ## Sweep